jonasvanderhaegen/shipment-label-generator-code-assessment/README.md

 [Pdf outputs](/examples/pdfs) | [Screenshots](/examples/screenshots)

 do not use this for production, this was a code assessment for a job.
+I spent about 1.5h day to deliver a version that works.
+In my spare time I sometimes continue working on this just as hobby.

 This was quite a fun code assessment to do, I enjoyed programming this mostly with Laravel and Livewire.